useperform/perform/docs/base-bundle/exporting.rst

 Exporting
 =========

-In the admin list context, you can export entities to a variety of formats.
+In the crud list context, you can export entities to a variety of formats.

 Clicking the 'Download' button shows a list of available formats.
 Selecting one of these will download an export of these entities in the selected format.